 You recently returned from studying overseas – where did you study and what were the details of the subject/study opportunity?
 How did you find out about it?

 I completed a two-week study tour for the unit Business Innovation in Europe.
-On the tour we traveled through Dublin, Munich, Fribourg, Paris and London visiting various business.
-We covered a range of industries from international brands like Google to smaller scale startups I’d never heard of.
+On the tour, we traveled through Dublin, Munich, Fribourg, Paris and London, visiting various businesses.
+We covered a range of industries from international brands like Google to smaller-scale startups I’d never heard of.